GeniusPilot2016/NeoBleeper/docs/MANUAL.md

     This addition streamlines both composition and editing, giving you more control over playback, voice effects, and batch manipulation of your music.

-  To switch between inserting a note or replacing the currently selected note, and to choose which of the two note columns a note is inserted into or replaces, use the options box under the left side of the keyboard titled "When key is clicked."
+  To switch between inserting a note or replacing the currently selected note, and to choose which of the four note columns a note is inserted into or replaces, use the options box under the left side of the keyboard titled "When key is clicked."
   This box also includes the option to play notes without inserting or replacing them.

   ![image](https://github.com/user-attachments/assets/0e4d2ede-24f1-490a-bd49-d20d500d1492)